CloudWaddie/LMArenaBridge/README.md

 # LM Arena Bridge

 > [!WARNING]
-> This project is no longer maintained by me.
-I still do approve PRs and comment on issues sometimes, and it still works for the most part but do NOT expect this to stay alive forever.
+> This project is going to be maintained by me again.
+However, at some point this project will probably stop working.
+If you are interested in a Yupp.AI bridge I will be selling early access to it (as long as a free open soruce release when I finish it.
+I'll update this section of the README at some stage.

 ## Description